SPARC-FAIR-Codeathon/sparc2nwb/sparc_to_nwb_matlab/README.md

 [![MIT License][license-shield]][license-url]

 ## Purpose
-This repository holds the code and the supporting files to convert SPARC data into NWB format with a GUI.
-The GUI runs Python script, *sparc_to_nwb.py*, and can be used in either **MATLAB** or **Python**.
-Instructions are provided below to run the code and convert datasets from the SPARC portal to NWB format with the GUI.
-The GUI code can be customized to fit the dataset that you would like to convert.
+This repository holds the code and the supporting files to convert SPARC data into NWB format.
+The Python script, *sparc_to_nwb.py*, is used and functions in either **MATLAB** or **Python**.
+Instructions are provided below to run the code and convert datasets from the SPARC portal to NWB format.
+The code can be customized to fit the dataset that you would like to convert.

 ## Prerequisites
 1. MATLAB